 Minds Matter is preparing students for a brighter future

-Minds Matter, Inc. is a nationally recognized not-for-profit serving high-achieving, low income students in thirteen cities across the United States.
-We are a mentoring program focused on preparing high-achieving students from low-income backgrounds for college and beyond.
+Minds Matter, Inc. is a nationally recognized college access mentoring non-profit serving high-achieving, low income students in thirteen cities across the United States.

 Since its founding in New York City in 1991, the effectiveness of Minds Matter has been affirmed — 100 percent of our students have been accepted into a four-year college.
 The organization has expanded to thirteen cities, including Boston, Chicago, Cleveland, Denver, Detroit, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities, and Washington, D.C.